dibalokechanda/dibalokechanda.github.io/_posts/2023-08-07-entropy-blog.md

 In a nutshell, entropy captures how much uncertainty is associated with a distribution.
 Now this in turn captures two things: the range of the distribution and the "flatness" of the distribution.

-#### Range of distribution
+### Range of distribution

 Let's describe it with an example.
 Suppose you are making a 100$ bet.
 There are two ways to go.
 One is to make a bet on the distribution for a fair coin toss.
 You can choose either head or tail.
 Another is to make a bet on the distribution for a fair die roll.
 You can choose one out of six possible outcomes.
 Just from common sense which one would you choose and why?

 The answer is pretty obvious.
 You are going to choose the coin toss.
 The reason is the distribution range is lower compared to the range of the distribution for a die roll.
+In other words, there are fewer possible outcomes.

 ![pmf_entropy_range](https://i.ibb.co/gD9NHPg/entropy-pmf.png)